How to Create a Sudo User on Debian

 To make sure the new user has sudo privileges:

 2. Run any command that requires superuser access.
-For example, sudo whoami should tell you that you are the root.
+For example, execute:

 To run a command with root access, type in sudo and enter the desired command.

-For example, to view details for the root directory, run the ls tool as:
+For example, to view details for the root directory, run the ls tool:

 Conclusion